Web Software Security Learn

 🔍 Hints

-CI-2 Complete! +100 ptsYou successfully listed the server filesystem through a web form.
-Now try reading sensitive files.
+CI-2 Complete! +100 ptsYou listed the server filesystem via a web form.
+Now read sensitive files.

 CI-3